 Evie is originally from a small town in East Tennessee but eventually moved to be closer to the excitement of Music City.
 Because she is still relatively new to the Nashville scene, she loves exploring the city and seeing everything it has to offer, which includes meeting all the cool people that come into the shop!
 On the days she’s not working in the store, she works on her personal Etsy shop (@madebyevelynn) where she specializes in making earrings and bags from recycled materials and plastics.
 Evie loves learning about the history of fashion and the stories behind our vintage pieces.
 She leans more towards eclectic and artsy styles but is always down for a little sparkle and fringe!

 Hope is a Nashville native who found her love for vintage during her theatre years performing in golden age musicals.
 Today, in addition to being a member of Hip Zipper staff, you can find her at pop ups around town representing her own vintage business called Aleah Vintage.
 She is also stylist extraordinaire for many of your favorite local nashville musicians and local film projects.
 She loves discovering, wearing, and selling 70s styles with a bit of western wear peppered in there.
-She won’t admit it, but she also also has mad DJ skills.
-If you find yourself on the dance floor and she’s behind the turntable, consider yourself fortunate!
+She is also co-owner of Dear Saint, a vintage wedding wear venture with two of her gal pals.

 Keaton is a Tennessee native and has been in Nashville for 8 years.
 She is a dog mom and is absolutely obsessed with her adorable pups!
 Keaton is a vintage enthusiast (naturally) and loves mid century style and decor.
 She also is a little rock n roll and loves to mesh the two styles together.
 Keaton runs her own vintage side hustle, Moore Vintage (@shopmoorevintage).
 Her ultimate fantasy is to reside in the desert in a mid century dream home with her pups and partner - spending all her days living out her 1969 fantasy.